rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Then** the document status moves to Cancelled and its ledger impact is reversed while the original document remains in history
 **And** if I use an Amend flow, the system creates a new Draft journal entry linked to the cancelled one with its own unique ID so that the revised entry can be submitted separately

-## Story 1.9: Invoice Documents and Delivery
+## Story 1.9: Invoice Documents and Delivery === IIgnore this story: it is discarded.

 As a freelancer-owner,
 I want to generate printable or shareable invoice documents and record how I delivered them to clients,